3ll3d00d/beqdesigner/docs/index.md

 * remux movie tracks to include the BEQ'ed audio track
 * apply freely distributed BEQ filters to your own personal minidsp configuration

+### When is BEQ applied?

+There are 2 fundamentally different styles of BEQ.

+#### Pre Bass Management (or Input) BEQ

+All BEQs published on [data-bass](http://data-bass.ipbhost.com/topic/285-the-bass-eq-for-movies-thread/) are filters that are applied to the input channels.

+This approach has the benefit of accuracy, the precise rolloff for each channel can be reversed independently.

+However it does carry some downsides

+* accessibility: DSP needs to be available before decoding which is not something most people have access to
+* complexity: such filters are harder to create and verify
+* gain management: input channels typically reach full range so any filtering means losing (digital) signal level

+#### Post Bass Management (or Output) BEQDesigner

+All BEQs published on [avsforum](https://www.avsforum.com/forum/113-subwoofers-bass-transducers/2995212-bass-eq-filtered-movies.html) are filters that are applied to the subwoofer output channel.

+This approach is the polar opposite of input BEQ in that it is:

+* relatively simple
+* accessible
+* at relatively low risk (of clipping)
+* will not be as accurate for some tracks as the filter will be dominated by the behaviour of the LFE channel

+#### Does per channel accuracy matter?

+There are certainly film soundtracks that have markedly different rolloffs per channel that, on paper, will benefit from input BEQ.
+However whether these differences are substantial enough to be audible is a question left to the reader to answer.

 ## Core Concepts

 ### Signals and Filters